 Art therapy utilizes psychoanalysis and artistic creativity as a therapeutic means to evaluate and rehabilitate patients....

-Art therapists are trained to guide clients in creative activities as a means of addressing psychological, developmental or...
+Art therapists guide clients in creative activities as a means of addressing psychological, developmental or emotional...

 Art therapists use visual arts, such as drawing or painting, to evaluate and treat patients with emotional, physical, cognitive...

 - Online Art Therapy Courses, Classes and Training Information